SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Secure Large Furniture

-In the event of an emergency such as an earthquake or tornado, make sure all of the large pieces on the wall are securely fastened.
-This includes mirrors, large picture frames, shelves, clocks and pieces of art, to name a few.
+In the event of an emergency such as a hurricane, earthquake, or tornado, make sure all of the large pieces on the wall are securely fastened.
+This includes mirrors, large picture frames, shelves, clocks, and pieces of art, to name a few.

 You can strap or bolt the television to the media console, too.
 Some people even choose to buy earthquake-proof furniture that is designed to withstand a ceiling collapsing, for example.